Power-based interpersonal violence is an umbrella term we use to talk about sexual assault, intimate partner violence, and stalking.

 Tips to discuss if someone you know is in danger.
 Technology can be very helpful to victims of domestic violence, sexual violence, and stalking, however it is important to also consider how technology might be misused.

 - Trust your instincts.
 If you suspect the abusive person knows too much, it is possible that your phone, computer, email, or other activities are being monitored.
 Abusers and stalkers can act in incredibly persistent and creative ways to maintain power and control.

 - Plan for safety.
 Navigating violence, abuse, and stalking is very difficult and dangerous.
-If you or someone you know needs assistance, please contact the GC Women’s Center.
 Advocates are available at the National Domestic Violence Hotline and have been trained on technology issues, and can discuss options and help you in your safety planning.
 (National DV Hotline: 1-800-799-7233 or TTY 800-787-3224)

 - Take precautions if you have a "techy" abuser.
 If computers and technology are a profession or a hobby for the abuser/stalker, trust your instincts.
-If you think they may be monitoring or tracking you, talk to the Women’s Center, a hotline advocate, or the police.
+If you think they may be monitoring or tracking you, talk to a hotline advocate or the police.

 - Use a safer computer.
 If anyone abusive has access to your computer, they might be monitoring your computer activities.
 Try to use a safer computer when you look for help, a new place to live, etc. It may be safest to use a computer at a public library, community center, or Internet cafe.